-- Most of the older buildings in the area are constructed of materials from local sources. - Predominant construction material is brick. - There are examples of thatch but the predominant materials are plain clay tile and slate. - Windows and doors are generally traditionally designed and made of timber. - Hedges and traditional picket fencing are important enclosure features, contributing to the character of the area.
+- Most of the older buildings in the area are constructed of materials from local sources. - Predominant construction material is brick. - There are examples of thatch as a traditional roofing material but the predominant materials are plain clay tile and slate - Windows and doors are generally traditionally designed and made of timber.

+Hedges and traditional picket fencing are important enclosure features, contributing to the character of the area.

-PART 6 The contribution of trees, open spaces and other landscape features
+PART 6: The contribution of trees, open spaces and other landscape features